nbrosowsky/MTurkR-Helper/README.md

 with 9 assignments

-This function is clunky right now and has a bunch of default behaviors including setting qualifications.
+This function is clunky right now and has a bunch of default behaviors including setting qualifications (also missing fallbacks).
 You would want to double-check this function to ensure that it is creating the HIT the way you’d like.

 exclude.workers should be a path to an Rda file containing worker Ids